Meet the Team

 Franny Hertz

-Franny Hertz, MS. ED, LMSW, is passionate about helping people see the unique beauty in themselves and build the confidence they need to reach their goals.
+Franny Hertz, MS. ED, LMSW, is a licensed Social Worker and a licensed teacher who received her MSW from Columbia University and her MS. ED from Bank Street College of Education.
+She also holds a BA in Psychology from William Smith College.
 She is a firm believer in the importance of open and honest communication.
-She understands that strong relationships require work and that this work includes the individual, their families and community.
+She understands that strong relationships require work and that includes the individual, their families, and community.

 Franny enjoys working one-on-one with clients to help them recognize their strengths and gain self-confidence to overcome challenges.
 In addition, Franny appreciates the collaborative aspect of group work and the support that groups can provide for their members.

-As a therapist, Franny calls upon her experience designing, coordinating and implementing a range of positive affirmational education programs with utmost respect for confidentiality.
-She uses a variety of humanistic approaches and techniques to customize and meet the needs of each individual and is constantly learning the newest methods for helping clients overcome challenges and feel positive growth.
+As a therapist, Franny draws upon her experience designing, coordinating, and implementing a range of positive affirmation education programs.
+She uses a variety of humanistic approaches/ techniques to customize the needs of each individual, utilizing art and games, and learning new methods to help clients overcome challenges.

-When not working as a therapist, Franny enjoys outdoor recreation and nature.
-In particular she enjoys hiking, camping, gardening, reading and nature drawing.
+When not at work, Franny enjoys outdoor recreation and nature, particularly hiking, camping, gardening, reading, and nature drawing.
 She also loves spending quality time with her family and friends, including her special furry friend Marlowe, a red labrador retriever.

 Amy Colón